Hanoi Highway: History

 The Hanoi Highway, formerly known as Biên Hòa Highway (or Saigon–Biên Hòa Highway) was constructed between July 1957 and April 1961, started at Phan Thanh Giản Bridge (now is Điện Biên Phủ Bridge) between District 1 and Bình Thạnh (before 1975 was Thạnh Mỹ Tây commune, Gò Vấp District, Province of Gia Định), crosses Nhieu Loc–Thi Nghe Channel and end at Chợ Sặt T-intersection.
 The road was funded by American economic aid as a part of a massive nation building effort conducted over the course of the Vietnam War.
 The highway originally was nearly 32 kilometers long and 21 meters wide, spanning between the 4-way Hàng Xanh intersection and the Chợ Sặt Y-intersection of Highway 1A.
 At the time of its inauguration by President Ngo Dinh Diem, each direction had two lanes, and the highway had two major bridges: the Newport Bridge (the former name of Saigon Bridge; 982 m long) across the Saigon River and Đồng Nai Bridge (453 m long) across the Đồng Nai River, six intermediate bridges, drainage systems, and erosion and traffic controls.
 The highway was surfaced with asphalt, a relatively modern innovation.

 Though the highway was constructed under the pretenses of economic development, there was suspicion that the highway had been built with the intent of military use.
 However, many countered that the presence of the highway would encourage local residents to build communities and open businesses along the roadside, a narrative that the United States happily adopted.
 All in all, paid for under the pretenses of non-military economic development, the road cost more than that which was spent on "labor, community development, social welfare, health, housing, and education combined for the period 1954-1961."

 In 1971, improvements were made to accommodate for civilian use.
 The route was designed to prevent two-way travel.

 In 1984 the highway from was renamed Hanoi Highway on the 30th anniversary of the liberation of Hanoi.
-Another name of this route for the National Route system of Vietnam is National Route 52, commonly used to refer to the stretch from the Saigon Bridge to the intersection with Highway 1A in Thu Duc junction (junction of Station 2, next to Saigon Hi-Tech Park).
-Currently on Hanoi Highway 1A, it includes a highway crossing, starting from junction to junction Thu Duc, Ho Nai aka fork for Sat Sat Bien Hoa city is located near the junction, the Chợ Sặt 3-way intersection near April 30 park, (intersection with Highway 1K, beyond the intersection of the Tam Hiệp).
+Another name of this route for the National Route system of Vietnam is National Route 52, commonly used to refer to the stretch from the Saigon Bridge to the intersection with National Route 1A at Thủ Đức interchange (junction of Station 2, next to Saigon Hi-Tech Park).
+Hanoi Highway goes through some market towns are: Thủ Đức, Hố Nai and Chợ Sặt (the two latter are in Biên Hoà city), the last one is located near the Chợ Sặt Y-intersection next to April 30 park, (intersection with Highway 1K, beyond the intersection of the Tam Hiệp).